ckunte/hkp/README.md

 ## requires

-This package requires fd, git, gs, pandoc, python, rename, and zsh.
+This package requires detox, fd, git, gs, pandoc, python, rename, and zsh.
 With Homebrew, these can be installed as follows:

 ```bash
 brew update && brew install fd git gs pandoc python3 rename zsh